 Details count, so the doorbell must also ring, walk in, utter a cheerful hello, go through what's going to happen during the afternoon, then say bye-bye to imaginary mommy.
 Once the make-believe mommy is away, go through the possible events that might take place.
 For instance, your role as a nanny will make her favorite snacks, read her favorite books or play her favorite games - things which they will actually do with the real nanny.

-- 3Check out places in advance.If your kid is going to be left in school for the first time, visit a couple of days ahead of time so you can really check the place out.
+- 3If your kid is going to be left in school for the first time, visit a couple of days ahead of time so you can really check the place out.
 This way you'll have time to introduce him to his new teachers, play with toys and show him around so he can familiarize himself with the new place.
 Then try not being there all the time; step back once in a while so he'll get the feel of what it's going to be like without you.
 When you get home, talk about the experience and see how he feels about his new school or daycare.
-Make him feel confident and that you're sure he's going to have a blast once school starts.Advertisement
+Make him feel confident and that you're sure he's going to have a blast once school starts.Check out places in advance.Advertisement

 Learning how to overcome separation anxiety for preschool children cannot be achieved overnight.
 It takes patience, planning, monitoring, and a deep understanding of your child's thoughts, emotions, and insecurities for you to get through to him and help him overcome all his fears.
 In time, you may be surprised, and could even find that he's the one comforting you, and not the other way around when you temporarily part ways and say your goodbyes.
 Good luck.